 Both the annual plan and monthly plan are above the list-wide average price of $253.30, but keep in mind the cheaper options don’t just give you unlimited contacts on their entry-level plans.

-Beyond unlimited contacts, you’re allotted up to 10,000 monthly emails (but no daily sending limit), with workflows being limited to 2,000 contacts.
-You can also opt for more monthly emails on the same plan by adjusting the slider on Sendinblue’s plan selection page.
+Beyond unlimited contacts, you’re allotted up to 20,000 monthly emails (but no daily sending limit), with workflows being limited to 2,000 contacts.
+You can also opt for more monthly emails on the same plan by adjusting the slider on Brevo’s plan selection page.

 Upgrading plans above the entry-level one will give you more monthly emails, plus add tools for landing pages and email split testing, among other features.

 There is a pay-as-you-go plan for emails and SMS messaging, too.
-Just enter how many monthly emails or texts you want to send and Sendinblue will give you a price.
+Just enter how many monthly emails or texts you want to send and Brevo will give you a price.

 It’s pretty generous with lots of room to grow if you have a smaller list, or even a large list that you don’t email very often.

-Ease of Use: 4/5 – Sendinblue is very easy on new users, with little complexity to onboarding and virtually no learning curve whatsoever.
+Ease of Use: 4/5 – Brevo is very easy on new users, with little complexity to onboarding and virtually no learning curve whatsoever.

 The interface is lacking the hand-holding that other providers give you, as well as features that educate you on the software as you use it, like embedded tutorials.
 But, fortunately, the interface and simplicity of the platform don’t make this as painful as it would be with other email marketing providers.

 Navigating the software is simple.
-There are only four links in the navigation menu: campaign, automation, transaction, and contacts.
 You never have to guess where features are located.